 ADHD and ADD: Information, Statistics, Research Document List

-Summary: Archive of published articles and documents from the Disabled World ADHD and ADD category.
-Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted below by their original publish date.
+Summary: Our library below features 58 published articles, research papers, and documents from the Disabled World ADHD and ADD category.
+Although some of these documents may have since been updated, re-written, replaced, or revised, they are sorted by their original publish date.
 The most recent publications are listed at the top of the table with older articles being listed in descending order by the date they were created.

 Are Youngest in the Class Overmedicated